-It is important to acknowledge that protein powder is a supplement, and should not replace normal food.
+It is important to acknowledge that protein powder is a supplement and should not replace normal food.
 Whenever possible, you should feed your children balanced, nutritious meals.
 For most kids, this should be more than enough to cover their protein needs.
-Some kids, however, may need an extra protein boost; maybe they are picky eaters, or maybe they have a dietary restriction.
-If this is the case for your kids, protein powder can be a life saver.
-Not all protein powders are created equal, however, so keep reading if you think protein powder may be a good option for your child.
+Some kids, however, may need an extra protein boost – maybe they are picky eaters, or maybe they have a dietary restriction.
+If this describes your kids, protein powder could be a life saver.
+Not all protein powders are created equal, however, so keep reading if you think protein powder may be a good option.

 Is protein powder safe for kids?

 At the end of the day, protein powder is just food.
 It is perfectly safe for anyone, including children.
 Having said that, you should know that some protein powders are better for you than others.
 Here are a few ingredients to avoid when buying protein powder.